 Fleas can also transmit several different types of pathogenic bacteria to you or your pet.
-Bartonella and Rickettsia typhi (which causes murine typhus) are two of the most commonly transmitted bacteria, but some fleas can also carry and transmit Yersinia pestis – the bacteria that causes plague.
+Bartonella and Rickettsia typhi (which causes murine typhus) are two of the most commonly transmitted bacteria, but there are dozens of other bacteria that can also cause problems.

 Some fleas also carry Borrelia burgdorferi – the bacteria associated with Lyme disease.
 However, it isn’t clear if fleas can transmit the disease or not.

 Owners often have a lot of questions regarding fleas and flea treatments for dogs.
 We’ve tried to address a few of the most common questions below.
 Note that we’ve answered a few of these questions already, but we’ve covered them again here for convenience’ sake.

 It depends on your circumstances.
 In fact, the degree to which you follow the four-step flea prevention process explained above is actually the most important factor that will determine your relative success or failure.